directus/directus/docs/guides/extensions/operations-send-sms-twilio.md

 ---
-description: "Learn how to create an operation to send an SMS using Twilio."
+description: Learn how to create an operation to send an SMS using Twilio.
-contributors: "Tim Butterfield, Kevin Lewis"
+contributors: Tim Butterfield, Kevin Lewis
 ---

 # Use Custom Operations to Send SMS Notifications With Twilio